(Updated 23/4/2021 and should be correct for facilities after Lockdown but if not, please let us know asap – thanks)

 It’s worth stopping at St Andrews Cathedral & St Rule’s Tower on the way.
 Once Scotland’s largest and most magnificent medieval church, which dominated Scottish religion until 1560.
 Climb to the top of the 33m St Rules Tower with stunning views of the Fife coast and town of St Andrews.
 The Cathedral is the end of the Fife Pilgrim Way.

 The Eden Estuary visitor centre is the perfect spot for bird watching.
 The bulk of the reserve is made up of rich intertidal mud and sand flats, home to millions of tiny plants and animals.
-Due to this wealth of food, the site supports a huge variety and volume of bird life including black-tailed godwit, grey plover, redshank, shelduck and red-breasted merganser.
+Due to this wealth of food, the site supports a huge variety and volume of birdlife including black-tailed godwit, grey plover, redshank, shelduck and red-breasted merganser.
 You might also have a chance of spotting interesting mammals including otter, dolphin and common seal.
 And if the call on nature becomes too strong whilst you are wildlife spotting don’t worry there is a Caledonia Washrooms supplied toilet at The Bird Hide here.
+Kingsbarns to Guardbridge really has something for everyone to enjoy.

 We hope you’ve enjoyed our guided walks and toilet stops on The Fife Coastal Path.
+You can check some other sections out here on the Fife Coastal Path.
 We also look after many more iconic destinations throughout Scotland and will share some more snippets, facts and toilets shortly.

 In the meantime let us know if you have spotted any highlights to share on your walks on the Fife Coastal Path and do let us know if any of the toilets you encounter along the way which display one of our logos on the equipment falls short of expected standards.
 Equally do give us a shout out on Social Media if you used our maintained toilets and find them just as you’d want.